quang-do-se/aws-certs/devops/tmp/study.md

 To ensure that no security credentials are ever commited to the code repository, use `git-secrets` as a pre-commit hook. https://github.com/awslabs/git-secrets

+CodeCommit's AWS manage policy `AWSCodeCommitPowerUser` allow users access to all the functionality of CodeCommit but it does NOT allow them to delete or create repositories.

 Focus on IAM solution